Italy confirms Monte Paschi repays bulk of state aid

-ROME Italy's Banca Monte dei Paschi di Siena (BMPS.MI) has repaid 3.1 billion euros ($4.3 billion) in state aid and an additional 329 million euros in interest, the Italian Treasury said on Tuesday, confirming plans announced by the bank a day earlier.
+ROME, July 1 Italy's Banca Monte dei Paschi di Siena has repaid 3.1 billion euros ($4.3 billion) in state aid and an additional 329 million euros in interest, the Italian Treasury said on Tuesday, confirming plans announced by the bank a day earlier.

 The payment follows successful completion of the bank's 5 billion euro capital increase last week.